 Going from a high-dopamine activity to homework, bath time, or bed is a neurological cliff edge.
 It's not comfortable.
 For children with ADHD or autism, this transition can be physically painful.
 The meltdown isn't defiance — it's genuine distress at the abrupt change.

-If the "how long can I have?" conversation happens every evening, you've accidentally made screen time the main topic of your relationship with your child.
-They learn that screens are the most important thing in the house — because it's all anyone talks about.
+If the "how long can I have?" conversation happens every evening, you've accidentally made screen time the central topic of your relationship with your child.
+Every negotiation reinforces the same message: screens are the most important thing in the house, because it's all anyone talks about.
+The pattern needs to change — but the alternative isn't what most parents expect.

 Walking over and turning off the TV, the console, or the phone without warning guarantees the maximum emotional reaction.
-You've interrupted a dopamine loop, ended a social interaction, and taken away control — all at once.
-Even adults would react badly to that.
+You've interrupted a dopamine loop, ended a social interaction with real people, and removed all sense of control — simultaneously.
+The neurological response is genuine distress, not defiance.
+There's a way to handle transitions that works with the game's structure rather than against it — and it's different for every game.

 "If you behave, you can have extra screen time."
 "If you don't listen, I'm taking the iPad away."
 Both of these make screens the most powerful currency in your household.
-You've told your child — without meaning to — that screens are the most valuable thing you can give or take.
-No wonder they fight for them.
+You've told your child — without meaning to — that screens are the most valuable thing you can give or take away.
+The families who break this cycle don't just find better rules.
+They find a completely different framework for how screens fit into the household.

 The pattern is consistent: the ones who break through are the ones who stop treating screen time as the enemy and start understanding the specific product their child is using.
 A child on Fortnite is in a completely different situation from a child scrolling TikTok or talking to an AI chatbot.
 The pull is different.
 The psychology is different.
 And the approach has to be different.